-The Vehicle-Infrastructure Cooperative Systems support driving, and aim to avoid traffic accidents by notifying drivers of the information obtained through communications between the vehicles and sensors installed on the road, or among vehicles.
+Cooperative ITS support driving and aim to prevent traffic accidents by notifying drivers of information, which cannot be detected by a vehicle's own sensors, through communications between vehicles and infrastructure, or among vehicles.

-Toyota has commercialized some functions of the system since October 2009 after participating in some proving tests held by the relevant governmental agencies and automotive industries.
+Toyota commercialized certain functions of Cooperative ITS in 2009 after participating in proving tests held by government agencies and automotive industries, which began in 2006.

 Effects of Vehicle-Infrastructure Cooperative Systems